 Folkets park, or people’s park, is a great option for families with children visiting Malmo.
 There are loads of playgrounds, a few small skateparks, and other entertainment options for children in the park.
 Additionally, there is plenty of green space to relax, grills for a cookout, and food stalls and a bar for snacks or a drink.

 The oldest Renaissance castle in the region, Malmohus Castle was founded in 1943 and partially demolished and rebuilt in the 16th century.
-The castle has a bit of interesting history, for example it was prison to one of Mary, Queen of Scots’s husbands for over five years, and in the Middle Ages was home to the production of Danish coins.
+The castle has a bit of interesting history.
+It served as a prison for one of Mary Queen of Scots’ husbands for over five years.
+In the Middle Ages was home to the production of Danish coins.

 However, the main reason to visit today the castle is used to host Malmö Museer where a number of exhibitions on history, technology and seafaring are put on.